michael2012z/BitBible/markdown/JPS/files/Judg.md

 29. And they called the name of the city Dan, after the name of Dan their father, who was born unto Israel; howbeit the name of the city was Laish at the first.

-30. And the children of Dan set up for themselves the graven image; and Jonathan, the son of Gershom, the son of Manasseh,An earlier Hebrew reading indicates: Moses. he and his sons were priests to the tribe of the Danites until the day of the captivity of the land.
+30. And the children of Dan set up for themselves the graven image; and Jonathan, the son of Gershom, the son of Manasseh,

 31. So they set them up Micah's graven image which he made, all the time that the house of G-d was in Shiloh.